German gas supply currently still secure - ministry | Headlines

 German gas supply currently still secure - ministry

+Current crisis-induced LNG prices are double that.
+Aurora said an immediate import stop would see gas prices spike to 200-260 euros/MWh in 2022.

-Germany's gas supply is currently still secure, the economy ministry said, after flows of Russian gas to Europe through a key transit point in Ukraine dried.
+Germany's gas supply is currently still secure, the economy ministry said, after flows of Russian gas to Europe through a key transit point in Ukraine dried up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)